Regulatory Incentives for Orphan Drugs

 Criteria for orphan designation status in Australia

-• If the medicine is intended to treat the condition which affects fewer than 5 in 10,000 individuals in Australia when the application is made.
+• If the medicine is intended to treat the condition that affects fewer than 5 in 10,000 individuals in Australia when the application is made.

-• If it is not likely to be financially viable for the sponsor to market the medicine in Australia unless each fee referred to in paragraph 45(12)(c) of the regulations were waived in relation to the medicine.
+• It is not likely to be financially viable for the sponsor to market the medicine in Australia unless each fee referred to in paragraph 45(12)(c) of the regulations were waived in relation to the medicine.

 Regulatory incentives for orphan drugs in Australia